-After covering 10 of The Most Collectable Coins in another blog post, we will now look at the ten best gold collectible coins for your collection in this post.
-Gold has been a precious commodity since the beginning of history and used as currency and jewelry for thousands of years.
-The significance of gold in the history of humankind is undeniable.
+Gold has been a precious commodity since the beginning of history and has been used as currency and jewelry for thousands of years.
+The significance of gold in human history is undeniable.

-Gold collectible coins have been minted from the beginning of history and are still being made today.
 They are collectible not only because of their precious metal content but also for their unique artwork and design on each gold or silver coin.
-In this blog post, we will look at some collectible gold coins.
-Here are the top ten gold collectible coins:

 American Eagle Gold Coin

-The eagle series was first minted in 1986 and has become one of the world’s most famous and recognized gold coins.
+The Eagle series was first minted in 1986 and has become one of the world’s most famous and recognized gold coins.
 This coin is made of 22-karat gold.
 (91.67% purity, which in addition to gold, is 3% silver and 5.33% copper)

 The coin’s obverse features a design by Augustus Saint-Gaudens that was used on American gold coins in the early 1900s.
 The coin’s reverse features an eagle and shield designed by Miley Busiek.